 c.
-Cash and cash equivalents
+Cash

-Cash and cash equivalents include cash on hand and demand deposits that are readily available and are subject to an insignificant risk of change in value.
+Cash includes cash on hand and demand deposits that are readily available and are subject to an insignificant risk of change in value.

 d.
 Inventories of supplies

 Inventories of supplies held for consumption or use include drugs, linen, food, medical & surgical and departmental supplies and are recorded using weighted average cost.
 Transfers of inventory from related parties are recorded at carrying value.